The Difficult Path to the American Dream: Immigrants are finding it increasingly difficult to obtain US citizenship

 “I'm afraid that the laws will change, and I will lose my green card,” she said.
 After more than 15 months, Kaden’s expectations swore in mid-November.

-There was a second side of the woman’s decision to apply for citizenship: to vote in the presidential election of 2020 of the year.
+There was also a second side to a woman's decision to apply for citizenship: to vote in the 2020 presidential election.
 “Yes, yes, I want to vote,” she said.

 But people starting the naturalization process today may not become citizens until next year's election.
 Robert Preuss, a professor of political science at the University of Colorado at Denver, believes that about 157 000 people across the United States may miss their chance to vote in the 2020 year.